RespectMathias/VSCode-Essentials/README.md

 # VSCode-Essentials
- Includes VSCode profiles and exe compiled from bat file to open the current folder.
+ Includes VSCode profiles and exe compiled from bat file to open the current folder of the sln.